gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 ### Sensitive Data

-It is inevitable that Travis CI will use the sensitive data to access the Github as a external APP.
+It is inevitable that Travis CI will use the sensitive data (*for example, SSH private key or Github personal access token*) to access the Github.
 Of course we cannot expose the data without any  encryption.
 Travis CI provides [encryption scheme](https://docs.travis-ci.com/user/encryption-keys/) to protect your secret information.

 Travis CI offers commands that is able to encrypt the private key or any files.
 You can also save your sensitive data to [environment variables](https://docs.travis-ci.com/user/environment-variables/), in where the data is invisible and can be accessed from any stage in your build process.

 To my project, I choose two methods as below:

 + use SSH scheme access Github with RSA key pairs
-+ access with encrypted Github PATs (personal access tokens)
++ access with encrypted Github PATs (*personal access tokens*)

 #### SSH